-- In a medium bowl, sprinkle sugar over strawberries and mix well.
+- In a medium bowl, sprinkle sugar over strawberries and stir to combine.

 Make whipped cream

-- Add the 2 Tablespoons of sugar and beat on high for another minute or until stiff peaks form.
+- Add the 2 Tablespoons of sugar and beat on high speed for another 30 seconds.

 Make the shortcakes

-- Slice each almond biscuit in half lengthwise.
+- Slice each gluten free biscuit in half lengthwise.
 Place on serving plates.

 - Place about 3 large spoonfuls of strawberries on each half.
 Add a bit of strawberry syrup too.

-- Add a dollop of whipped cream.
+- Add a dollop of whipped coconut cream.
 Place biscuit top on top.